-The Omnibus Incentive Plan is a long-term incentive plan that, once approved, permits the grant of Awards to directors, officers and employees of, and consultants to, the Corporation and its subsidiaries.
+The Omnibus Incentive Plan is a long-term incentive plan that permits the grant of Awards to directors, officers and employees of, and consultants to, the Corporation and its subsidiaries.
 The purpose of the plan is to promote share ownership of the eligible individuals to align the interests of such individuals with the interest of our Shareholders.
-The Omnibus Incentive Plan, if approved at the Meeting, will replace the Predecessor Plans and no further grants of awards will be made under those plans.
-As a result, the Omnibus Incentive Plan streamlines the administration of long-term incentive grants to eligible individuals as all future grants will be made under the Omnibus Incentive Plan and therefore all future grants (whether Options, RSUs, DSUs, or PSUs) will be subject to the rules and restrictions of that plan.
+Following the approval of the Omnibus Incentive Plan in the June 22, 2022 annual and special meeting of Shareholders, the Omnibus Incentive Plan replaced the Predecessor Plans and no further grants of awards were made under those plans.
+The Omnibus Incentive Plan streamlines the administration of long-term incentive grants to eligible individuals as all grants will be made under the Omnibus Incentive Plan (whether Options, RSUs, DSUs, or PSUs) and will be subject to the rules and restrictions of that plan.